- A distinctive-looking Lexus

 Blind-spot monitors and rear cross-traffic alerts are optional.

-The RC 350 also can be upgraded with smartphone connectivity via the Lexus Enform system, with the new Remote Touch input pad.
-The Lexus Enform infotainment system at least ditches its mouse in this iteration for a Remote Touch input pad that allows swipes, pinches, zooms, and other now-customary gestures.
-It still feels out of sync with what's on the screen, and the screen could use an artistic reskin more fitting with the Lexus brand.
+The optional Lexus Enform infotainment system at least ditches its mouse in this iteration for a Remote Touch input pad that allows swipes, pinches, zooms, and other now-customary gestures.
+It still feels out of sync with what's on the screen, and the screen could use an artistic redesign more fitting with the Lexus brand.
 Base cars without the system use a roller controller to control the audio and phone functions, and are if anything, more maddening.